Steve Mintz

-Stephen Wayne Mintz (born November 24, 1968) is an American former professional baseball pitcher and current manager of the Down East Wood Ducks, the Low-A affiliate of the Texas Rangers.
-He also manages the Auckland Tuatara of the Australian Baseball League.
+Stephen Wayne Mintz (born November 24, 1968) is an American former professional baseball pitcher and manager.
 Mintz played parts of two seasons in Major League Baseball (MLB) for the San Francisco Giants and the Anaheim Angels.

 Career

 Playing career

-Mintz was drafted by the Los Angeles Dodgers in the 17th round of the 1990 amateur draft.
+Mintz was drafted by the Los Angeles Dodgers in the 17th round of the 1990 amateur draft out of Mount Olive College in Mount Olive, North Carolina.
 He played his first professional season with the Dodgers' Class A (short season) Yakima Bears in 1990, then played two more seasons in their organization and was released before the 1993 season.

 He was picked up by the Boston Red Sox, playing one season in their farm system, then signed with the San Francisco Giants on December 15, 1993, making his major league debut for the Giants on May 18, 1995.
 In 14 appearances with San Francisco that season, he was 1-2 with a 7.45 earned run average.

 After four seasons in the Milwaukee Brewers, San Diego Padres and Pittsburgh Pirates organizations, he made three appearances with the Anaheim Angels during the 1999 season.
 He ended his career with Anaheim's Triple-A farm club, the Salt Lake Stingers, in 2001.